kura-okubo/SeisMonitoring_Paper/Post/Spectrogram/README.md

 We use the Blackman-Tukey method to estimate the PSD from the daily-stacked auto-correlation functions.
 To reproduce the result, we first need to compute the auto-correlation functions with auto-channel pairs (e.g. BP.CCRB..BP1-BP.CCRB..BP1).

 After performing the channel correction, run the `BP_autocorrPSD.jl` to estimate the power spectrum density of the ambient seismic noise.

+The data of spectrogram is available in `SeisMonitoring_PPSDdata`.